Health and Wellness

 Jewish Federation of Eastern CT

 Committed to promoting and enhancing Jewish life.
 The Federation seeks to maximize the human and financial resources needed to provide social, cultural, educational, health and human service programs to Jews suffering hardship.
-CC students pay visits to the elderly.
+Connecticut College students pay visits to the elderly.

 A mental health facility that provides services to adolescents and children.